 We’ll cover forms, form handlers, and landing pages in greater detail later on in this module.
 For now, just know that form, form handler, and landing page submissions are easy ways for a visitor to provide you their email address, and other information, in order to become an identified prospect.
 This process is also called converting a visitor to a prospect.

-If you completed the Pardot Basics for Pardot Lightning App module, you’ve already met Leung Chen, the Marketing Manager at Cloudy Consulting.
+If you completed the Pardot Basics module, you’ve already met Leung Chen, the Marketing Manager at Cloudy Consulting.
 She’s been tapped to implement Pardot at Cloudy Consulting.

 Let’s look at how she can access her Pardot tracking code.

 - In Pardot, go to Marketing | Campaigns.

 - Click View Tracking Code to access the unique Pardot tracking code for your website

 - Copy the code.